CLIMADA-project/climada_petals/doc/glofas_rf.rst

 ==============================================

 This tutorial will guide you through the GloFAS River Flood module of CLIMADA Petals.
-It's purpose is to download river discharge data from the Global Flood Awareness System (GloFAS) and compute flood depths from it.
+Its purpose is to download river discharge data from the Global Flood Awareness System (GloFAS) and compute flood depths from it.
-The data is stored by the `Copernicus Data Store (CDS) <https://cds.climate.copernicus.eu/#!/home>`_ and will be automatically downloaded in the process.
+The data is stored by the `CEMS Early Warning Data Store <https://ewds.climate.copernicus.eu/>`_ and will be automatically downloaded in the process.

 --------
 Overview